 - Business connection: The arrangement provides reimbursements of an employee’s business expenses paid or incurred in the performance of services as an employee.

 - Substantiation: The employee must submit information to the payer sufficient to satisfy the “adequate accounting rules” with respect to travel, entertainment, or other business expenses.
 For other reimbursed expenses, information must be submitted that is sufficient to enable Brown University to identify the specific nature of each expense and to conclude that the expense is an employee business expense.
 Each of the elements of an expenditure or use must be substantiated.
+Expenses must be substantiated within 60 days of expense.
+(See FAQs for additional information.)

 - Return of excess amounts: The arrangement must require that an employee return to the payer within a reasonable time the amount of the reimbursement or allowance that exceeds the substantiated expenses.
 A reasonable period of time is defined under a safe harbor as an expense or advance substantiated within 60 days and any excess advance returned within 120 days of when the expense is paid or incurred.
 If an employee fails to return amounts in excess of the substantiated amounts within a reasonable time, only the amounts not in excess of the substantiated amounts are excludable from gross income.
 The unsubstantiated amounts are considered gross income subject to withholding and must be reported on Form W-2.